pedro-coelho-dr/owasp-juice-shop-security-report/REPORT.md

 **Remediation**: Minimize information exposure in client-side code and use obfuscation where possible.

-## 3 - Brute Force SQL Injection Admin Login Bypass
+## 3 - SQL Injection Brute Force in User Login

 The login form is vulnerable to SQL injection.
 By entering `' OR 1=1 --` in the Email field and anything in the password field, the application logs in as the first user in the database (the admin user).
 By exploiting this vulnerability, the attacker can escalate privileges, gaining administrative access to the application and enabling multiple further attacks.